2021 Food & Autumn Colours Tour of Kyushu, Japan

 Day 1: Arrival in Fukuoka

 On your arrival in Fukuoka (whether that’s by rail or air), you will be met by a Journey to the East guide and escorted to your hotel.
-After a good night’s sleep, you will be ready to start the first full day of your 2021 Food Tour of Japan in Autumn.
+After a good night’s sleep, you will be ready to start the first full day of your 2021 Food & Autumn Colours Tour of Kyushu, Japan.

 Day 2: Fukuoka

 You begin your exploration of Fukuoka.
 With a history going back some 2,000 years, Kyushu’s largest city has traditionally been at the centre of western Japan’s trading contact with its Asian neighbours.
 We pause at Kushida Shrine, where the vibrant Yamakasa Festival is based, Hakata Folk Museum and traditional-style shopping arcades selling local food products and traditional items.